gammapy/gammapy/docs/development/dev_howto.rst

     stuff1 = make_some_random_stuff(random_state=seed)
     stuff2 = make_more_random_stuff(random_state=seed)

-This pattern was inspired by the way
+This pattern was inspired by the way scikit-learn handles random numbers.
-`scikit-learn handles random numbers <http://scikit-learn.org/stable/developers/#random-numbers>`__.
 We have changed the ``None`` option of ``sklearn.utils.check_random_state`` to ``'global-rng'``, because we felt that this meaning for ``None`` was confusing given that `numpy.random.RandomState` uses a different meaning (for which we use the option ``'global-rng'``).